 January 13, 2023

-The sun influences every type of output on the ranch.
-The weather cycles drive how well the crops and livestock are able to produce.
+Actually, the sun influences every type of output on the ranch.
+Weather cycles drive how well the crops and livestock can produce.

-Now, the sun is changing how this rancher powers his life.
+Now, the sun is changing how this rancher, Tio Kleberg, powers his life.

 Meet Stephen J. “Tio” Kleberg.
-He needs no introduction if you’re a Texas native.
-Tio has spent his entire career at the world-famous ranch and is actively involved in civic and business affairs within Texas Tech, Texas A&M, the American Quarter Horse Association, and Phi Delta Theta Foundation.
+If you’re a Texas native, he needs no introduction.
+Tio has spent his entire career at the world-famous ranch.
+Beyond that, he actively participates in civic and business affairs with Texas Tech, Texas A&M, the American Quarter Horse Association and Phi Delta Theta Foundation.

-We got connected to Tio when his electricity bills were getting to be a nuisance.
-Kleberg’s ranch house has been built by his father Richard in the 1950s.
-Tio’s childhood home that he grew up in is now his current home, and, with electricity costs topping $750 every month, Kleberg thought of solar.
+We connected with Tio when his electricity bills began to be a nuisance.
+Tio’s father, Richard, built the ranch house in the 1950s.
+Now his childhood home is his current home.
+And with electricity costs topping $750 every month, Kleberg thought of solar.

-Now with solar panels installed on his home ranch, 50% of his monthly usage will be powered by the sun.
-This 50% reduction will cut Kleberg’s monthly utility bill by about $400 off and slash his carbon emissions in half.
-All together, that adds up to $140,000 in utility bill savings over the next 25 years.
+With solar panels on his home ranch, the sun powers 50% of his monthly usage.
+This 50% reduction will cut Kleberg’s monthly utility bill by about $400 and slash his carbon emissions by half.
+Altogether, that adds up to $140,000 in utility bill savings over the next 25 years.

 “I’m going to be real pleased when I don’t have to depend on a utility to power this house,” said Tio.